Skip to main content Skip to site navigation

 1. Local Drop-off locations: Find convenient, local recycling and disposal options for paint, electronics, batteriesfluorescent lights, medicines, 1 lb. propane cylinders, and more.

-2. Curbside Pick up: Take advantage of battery and used oil pick-up on your recycle/garbage collection day.
+2. Curbside Pick up: Take advantage of battery (and in select cities, used oil) pick-up on your recycle/garbage collection day.
 Check your hauler for details.

-3. Make an HHW drop-off appointment.
+3. Make an HHW drop-off appointment online, or call 650-372-6200.
 Review the program rules and schedule an appointment that’s convenient for you.

 General information